rjwilson-LASP/PSH/README.md

 **Citation**: *TBD*

-**Thanks to**: F. Bagenal for the original idea, Masafumi Imai for sharing their original code we could test against, Stan Cowley for helpful discussions/advice and Jack Connerney for verifcations!
+**Thanks to**: Fran Bagenal for the original idea, Masafumi Imai for sharing their original code we could test against, Stan Cowley for helpful discussions/advice and Jack Connerney for verification!

 **Table of Contents**:
 - [Initial Problem](README.md#initial-problem)